-The subject proposal includes the construction of a two-story, single-family Masonry Vernacular style residence with a Waiver request to allow for the 2nd story of the structure to encroach into the Building Height Plane.
+The subject proposal includes the construction of a two-story, 3,468 square foot, single-family Masonry Vernacular style residence with a Waiver request to allow for a portion of the structure to encroach into the Building Height Plane.

-The proposal was originally scheduled for the July 1st HPB meeting, but the applicant requested to postpone the item to the August 5, 2020 HPB meeting.
-On July 16, 2020, the applicant submitted a revised site design that includes moving the proposed pool from the rear yard to the front yard.
-As previously noted, there was a variance approval for a swimming pool to encroach into the required 25' front yard setback providing for a 10' setback from the front property line (west).
-As approved variances run with the property, the applicant is proposing to situate the pool in the front of the structure with a 10' setback and is no longer requesting a variance with the subject application.
+The original request included a COA and variance to reduce the rear yard setback for the construction of a pool and the proposal was originally scheduled for the July 1st HPB meeting; however, the applicant requested to postpone the item to the August 5, 2020 HPB meeting.

+On July 16, 2020, the applicant submitted a revised site design that included moving the proposed pool from the rear yard to the front yard.
+As previously noted, in 2016 there was a variance approval for a swimming pool to encroach into the required 25' front yard setback providing for a 10' setback from the front property line (west) as well as a reduced setback to the south property line.
+As approved variances run with the property, the applicant proposes to situate the pool in the front of the structure with a 10' setback and is no longer requesting a variance with the subject application.
 Therefore, the public notices for the proposal that were mailed on June 19, 2020 are no longer applicable.
-The COA and Waiver are now before the board.